Changissnz/nu_merchant_principal/README.md

 ally, is the <ins>gray-zone agent</ins>.
 This naming is only natural, in line with the classic black-white dichotomy that so much intellect has been dedicated to in the fields of ethics, cultural studies, reason, and religion.
+Out of the prideful prerogative to preserve the constructed "image" and adopted "values", many candidates that would have otherwise achieved much, for a pride, by gaining acceptance into the pride are instead cast aside, like homeless dogs too domesticated to be as self-sufficient as wolves, like material for "cannon fodder" in a cold and barren world, prone to hostilities of monstrous forms and titanic magnitudes, outside of the domain of the pride.